In this section, you choose and configure the settings necessary to simulate mechanical motion with a SimMechanics™ model.

 The bodies of a two-dimensional machine do not all have to lie in a single plane, but they should slide and rotate only in parallel planes.

 Code generated from simulations restricted to two-dimensional motion is also restricted to two-dimensional motion.
-See Restrictions on Two-Dimensional Simulation in the Generating Code section of this chapter.
+See Restrictions on Two-Dimensional Simulation.

 The SimMechanics library contains certain blocks that, if you use them in a machine, require you to simulate in three dimensions.